Chiara Criscuolo

 Since 2017 she is one of eleven economists appointed to the newly set French National productivity Board.

 Her research on innovation, business dynamics, productivity, policy evaluation and international trade has been extensively published in leading academic journals including The American Economic Review, The Review of Economics and Statistics and the Journal of International Economics.
 She acts as reviewer for top ranked academic journals.
-Her work has further featured in the Economist, Financial Time and VoxEU, among others.

 Featured work